mdn/content/files/en-us/web/api/media_capture_and_streams_api/constraints/index.md

 ### Show constrainable properties the browser supports

 The last significant piece of the puzzle: code that displays, for the user's reference, a list of the constrainable properties which their browser supports.
 Each property is a link to its documentation on MDN for the user's convenience.
-See [MediaDevices.getSupportedConstraints(), Examples](/en-US/docs/Web/API/MediaDevices/getSupportedConstraints#examples) for details on how this code works.
+See [examples](/en-US/docs/Web/API/MediaDevices/getSupportedConstraints#examples) in MediaDevices.getSupportedConstraints() for details on how this code works.

 > **Note:** Of course, there may be non-standard properties in this list, in which case you probably will find that the documentation link doesn't help much.